Chak Sarai

 Most of the families are from an agricultural background.
 Multinational company Coca-Cola is located near the village including some other factories like Ganga textile, Arisudana textiles and DFL-Unbrako.
 There are many villagers who migrate to foreign countries.
 Most of them go to Canada or to America, Australia and Europe.

 The population of the village is 1544, with a 70% literacy rate.
-Present sarpanch is Mrs. Kamalpreet Kaur and Ex panch Sr. Darshan Singh Deol.
+Present sarpanch is Mr. Sukhdev Singh Bittu and Ex panch Sr. Darshan Singh Deol.
 Most of the people belong to Deol Jatt Sikh.
 The village contains two gurudwaras, one mosque and one temple.
 There is a large grain market and rice mill located in the village.